Reading Time: 8 minutes

-Charlotte is located in the U.S. state of North Carolina and it is the most populated city.
+Charlotte is the most populated city in the U.S. state of North Carolina.
 It is situated in the Piedmont region and serves as the county seat of Mecklenburg County.

-The population is estimated to be 885,000 according to the U.S Census Bureau.
+According to the U.S Census Bureau the estimated population is 885,000.
 This ranks it at number 15 and second largest in the Southeast.
 Charlotte city also serves as the transportation, cultural and economic center in the Charlotte metropolitan area.
 The community living here is culturally diverse with about 17% of the population moving to Charlotte as a foreign-born national.

-Charlotte has been ranked as the fastest metro in the U.S with over 100 people moving to the suburbs every day.
-It tops the country in millennial population growth.
-It is ranked as the third-fastest-growing city and the second-largest banking center in the U.S.
+Charlotte has been ranked as one of the fastest growing metros in the United States, with more than 100 people moving to the suburbs every day.
+It tops the country in millennial population growth and is ranked as the third-fastest-growing city, and the second-largest banking center, in the U.S.

 A Glance at Moving to Charlotte, NC

 - It is among the fastest-growing cities in the U.S with over 100 moving here daily.
 It is suitable for young professionals with 35 as the median age.

 - The cost of living in Charlotte is 1.5% lower compared to the national average.
 The cost of houses also falls below the national average, which is great if you want to buy a house when you move to Charlotte.

 - Charlotte is home to 14 Fortune 1000 companies and 6 Fortune 500 headquarters.

 - Healthcare, finance, and technology are some of the top industries in which you might find a job in Charlotte.